ericjwhitney/modespy/README.md

 ## Installation

-MODESpy relies on the installation of NumPy,
-**[see this link](https://docs.scipy.org/doc/numpy/user/install.html)**.
+MODESpy relies on the installation of SciPy and NumPy, **[see this link](https://docs.scipy.org/doc/numpy/user/install.html)**.

 Install MODESpy using the typical pip installation methods, for example: